Introduction

 • Kaylee Grace

-Ph.D. student, working with Dr. Provencal since Fall 2022.
+Ph.D. candidate, working with Dr. Provencal since Fall 2022.
 Graduation expected Spring 2028.

 • Zach Savery

-Ph.D. student, working with Dr. Provencal since Fall 2022.
+Ph.D. candidate, working with Dr. Provencal since Fall 2022.
 Graduation expected Spring 2028.

 • Evelyn Palmer

 Undergraduate student, working with Dr. Provencal since Spring 2025.
-Graduation Expected Spring 2028.
+Graduation expected Spring 2028.

 Current Work